By Audrey Dewjee (December, 2023)

 After these initial weeks, the men were moved on to other RAF stations where they would commence service or begin training in the specific trade they had been selected for.
 In Jamaica, the men had been led to believe that they would be able to choose which trade they wanted to follow, but while some got their choice, others found they had to make do with the trade to which they were allocated.
 Some of the airmen had to remain at Hunmanby Moor for longer periods.
 If the trade training they were selected for was popular, they had to wait until a place became available.
 A few, like Alford Gardner, were still at Filey when the second contingent of men arrived.

 In October, a further 1,935 men set sail for Britain from Jamaica.
 John Desmond Crawford (known as Jack) was a member of this group.
-Sailing on the SS Cuba, this group of airmen landed at New Orleans, and then proceeded to New York from where they sailed to Britain as part of a convoy.
+Sailing on the SS Cuba, this group of airmen landed at New Orleans, and then proceeded to New York from where they sailed to Britain as part of convoy no. CU 45.
 Crossing the Atlantic was very dangerous and ships could be attacked at any time.
 Some recruits on the voyage describe watching a ship at the back of the convoy being picked off by U-boats and its bows going up in the air before it disappeared beneath the waves.

 This contingent arrived in Greenock, a port on the River Clyde in Scotland, near Glasgow, in November 1944.
 The men were welcomed by a band and by members of the WVS (Women’s Voluntary Service) who handed out mugs of hot cocoa which the recruits greatly appreciated.
 Despite the fact that it was winter when they arrived, this group also was sent by train to RAF Hunmanby Moor, which they reached on 12 November.